 Volatile markets generally pose a risk for investors because prices can move quickly and unpredictably, possibly resulting in large losses.
 However, binary options traders often see a volatile market as an opportunity because it increases the chances of making profits.
 Unlike many other forms of investment, binary options allow you to profit when prices fall as well as when they rise, so you’ve got two ways to win.
 Additionally, because you’re not actually buying and selling the assets, only staking an amount on a prediction, you’re not risking large amounts of money.

 The simplest form of binary options trading is where you predict that the price of an asset will be higher or lower at a set time.
 However, when markets are volatile, this form of trading may not be the most appropriate and range volatility trading may be more suitable.
-Here you are predicting how a price will finish at the expiration time in relation to a set price range:
+Here in Loveandknuckles.com you are predicting how a price will finish at the expiration time in relation to a set price range:

 - if you believe the price of an asset will be relatively stable during the period, purchase an ‘in’ option to predict it will remain within the range

 - if you’re forecasting a volatile price, buy an ‘out’ option in the expectation that the price will go above the top level or below the bottom level in the range.